Powers of the theta divisor and relations in the tautological ring: Proofs of vanishing theorems

 \subsection{Additive generators of the tautological ring}

-We recall, for future use in the proof of theorem $\star$ in subsection~\ref{proofstar}, the explicit set of additive generators for the tautological ring defined via the strata algebra of $\oM_{g,n}$; for references, see \cite{2003GraberPandharipande} and \cite{2013Pixton}.
-A stable graph $\Ga=(V,H,g,p,\iota)$ consists of the following data: \begin{enumerate} \item A set of vertices $V$ equipped with a genus function $g:V\to \mathbb{Z}_{\geq 0}$.
+An explicit set of additive generators for the tautological ring can be defined via the strata algebra (see \cite{2003GraberPandharipande} or \cite{2013Pixton}).
+Specifically, recall that a stable graphs $\Ga=(V,H,g,p,\iota)$ consist of the following data: \begin{enumerate} \item A set of vertices $V$ equipped with a genus function $g\colon V\to \mathbb{Z}_{\geq 0}$.

-\item A set of half-edges $H$ equipped with a vertex assignment $p:H\to V$ and an involution $\iota:H\to H$.
+\item A set of half-edges $H$ equipped with a vertex assignment $p\colon H\to V$ and an involution $\iota\colon H\to H$.

 \end{enumerate} We define the set of edges $E$ of $\Ga$ to be the set of orbits of $\iota$ that are of cardinality $2$, and the set of legs $L$ of $\Ga$ to be the set of fixed points of $\iota$; the pair $(V,E)$ is then an ordinary graph.
 The valence of a vertex $v\in V$ is defined as $n(v)=\# p^{-1}(v)$.
-We require that the following conditions be satisfied: \begin{enumerate}
+The condition of stability is that $\Gamma$ must be connected and that each vertex $v$ must satisfy $2g(v) -2+n(v)>0$.